sakshamsahore2811/sakshamsahore2811/README.md

 - 🔭 I’m currently working on **creating web apps using Flask API**

-- 🌱 I’m currently learning **advanced frontend development and Natural Language Processing.**
+- 🌱 I’m currently learning **web development and Natural Language Processing.**

 - 👯 I’m looking to collaborate on **any projects with the domain of Data Science, ML or Frontend Web Development.**